cyrozap/mediatek-lte-baseband-re/README.md

 that subsystem.

-The [Documents.md](Documents.md) file contains a list of research papers, presentations, and patents that are or might be relevant to this project.
+The [Documents.md](Documents.md) file contains a list of research papers, presentations, patents, and other documents that are or might be relevant to this project.